abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

-int miles; // Declares the integer value type, but gives no value; miles is set to 0. int? feet; // Declares the Nullable integer reference type, but gives it no value; feet is set to null. int feet = 12; // Properly declares the integer value type and defines a non-empty value.
+int miles; // Declares the integer value type, but gives no value; miles is set to 0. int? feet; // Declares the Nullable integer reference type, but gives it no value; feet is set to null. int inches = 12; // Properly declares the integer value type and defines a non-empty value.

 {% endhighlight %}